-I am a writer, massage therapist, and synaesthete; my senses are conflated through a neurological phenomenon called synaesthesia.
+I am a writer, artist, massage therapist, and synaesthete; my senses are conflated through a neurological phenomenon called synaesthesia.
 Like many people with this condition, I have multiple forms of interlinked perception, including spatial-sequential, number forms, grapheme-color, and mirror-touch, with a smattering of sound-to-shape and chromesthesia.

 If you ask me what I’m doing tonight, I need to look up to find the coming hours.
 The concept of tomorrow is at my feet in front of me; time exists in three dimensional space around my body.
 My week looks like an oblique wheel that moves counter-clockwise, with colored days positioned like fat spokes.
 The year appears as a larger disk, but it moves clockwise in relation to the passage of time; it too has brightly hued wedges that represent the months.
 Because my perception of time units has color, location, and shape, watches, calendars, and agendas are a little confusing, although I’ve learned to make sense of them.